klingenfus/Bot_Widiland/README.md

 # Bot_Widiland
 Bot for WidiLand

-WidiLand is a NFT and this bot is for study ONLY.
+WidiLand is a NFT game and this bot is for study porposes ONLY.
 I'v made this bot with the help of @Learn Code By Gaming of YouTube.
+Check his github @https://github.com/learncodebygaming/opencv_tutorials.

 Under Development!